 In this blog post, I will walk you through a few steps to explain how the college-to-university transfer program works here at Ontario Tech University.

-If you’re almost done or have already finished your major in college and wish to expand career options by pursuing a degree in university, I suggest you research the different pathway partnerships your college offers.
+If you’re almost done or have already finished your major in college and wish to expand your career options by pursuing a university degree, I suggest you research the different pathway partnerships your college offers.

-Keep in mind that continuing education is not the same as starting a major from scratch.
-My point here is that there are different requirements for pathway or transfer students.
+Remember that continuing education is not the same as starting a major from scratch; there are different requirements for pathway or transfer students.

 Inquire and keep track

 A question for our current transfer students: what else should a future college-to-university student consider?
-Let us know in the comment section down below.
+Let us know in the comment section down below!